 - bibliometric map of the references

-- database regarding structural optimization
+- database regarding studied topic

-- two major and one minor clusters of papers
+- major and minor clusters of papers

 - focus on a specific cluster, by zooming to a specific region of the map